trickste/csvYaml/README.md

 #### CI/CD Github Actions Screenshot
 ![App - Idle](./readme-asset/cicdGithub.png)

+#### Note:
-#Note: The pipeline waits for manual approval to perform CD
+- The pipeline waits for manual approval to perform CD.
+- Github Runners are installed on my local machine to run the pipeline.
+- Docker container for the application is deployed on my local machine.

 ## Roadmap
 - Automatic version upgrade.